nalgeon/redka/README.md

 The project is on its way to 1.0.

-The 1.0 release will include the following features from Redis 2.x (which I consider the "golden age" of the Redis API):
+The 1.0 release will include the following features:

 -   ✅ Strings.
--   ⬜ Lists.
+-   ⏳ Lists.
 -   ⬜ Sets.
 -   ✅ Hashes.
--   ⏳ Sorted sets.
+-   ✅ Sorted sets.
 -   ✅ Key management.
 -   ✅ Transactions.